Skip to content

 ValueError

-If max_lock_seconds is less than seconds.
+If the lock lease_duration is less than seconds.

 *,